Resources

 Causes of Vitamin B5 Deficiency

-Vitamin B5 Deficiency is known as hypovitaminosis B5.
-It occurs under rare conditions of extreme, life-threatening malnutrition cases as it is present virtually in all foods.
-Some gastrointestinal diseases can also cause deficiency of this vitamin as well as intake of pantothenic acid antagonists (antivitamins), such as omega-methyl pantothenic acid.
+Vitamin B5 deficiency is known as hypovitaminosis B5.
+It occurs under rare conditions of extreme, life-threatening malnutrition cases, as it is present virtually in all foods.
+Some gastrointestinal diseases can also cause a deficiency of this vitamin as well as intake of pantothenic acid antagonists (antivitamins), such as omega-methyl pantothenic acid.
 Other than these reasons, certain genetic mutations are also responsible for a loss of function in the synthesis of pantothenic acid.
 In cases of deficiency, vitamin B5 may be taken orally.
 For those individuals who cannot eat on their own, pantothenic acid may be given through an intravenous tube or a feeding tube.

 1. Low intake

-• Imbalanced or heavily restricted diet
+• An imbalanced or heavily restricted diet

 • Food preparation (due to excessive heating)